 How to watch the new 'Yellowstone' prequel series '1923'

-A mountain of worthwhile content is coming to Paramount+ this month.
-But most importantly, there's a new "Yellowstone" spinoff in town.
-"1923" follows a new set of Dutton descendants through The Great Depression and is set to hit Paramount+ on Dec.
+There's a new "Yellowstone" spinoff in town.
+"1923" follows a new set of Dutton descendants through The Great Depression and is set to hit Paramount+ on Sunday, Dec.
 18. Keep reading to learn more about the new prequel series, plus check out everything else landing on the streaming platform in December 2022.

 CBS Essentials and Paramount+ are both subsidiaries of Paramount.